Where to publish and things to consider

 If you are submitting a conference paper or a chapter in a book you probably do not have a choice of the publisher, however there are things to consider.

 You may already know the journal to publish in or the publisher for your book based on your knowledge of your field.
 However if you are not sure, before you choose a publisher, there are some things to consider.
 Ultimately when you publish, it is vital that you take into consideration whether the publication meets the HERDC requirements.
-Another important consideration is how a journal is ranked in accordance to the Excellence in Research for Australia (ERA) initiative.
+Another important consideration is if a journal is considered eligible in accordance with the Excellence in Research for Australia (ERA) initiative.